 A rare variation of the Immaculata theme, Mary is shown squirting water from both her breasts, a reference to the maternal care she provides.

 The altar of the Coronation of Mary in St. Wolfgang im Salzkammergut, Austria.

-The miraculous image of Mary venerated in the church of Maria Treu in Vienna, Austria.
+A fresco of the miraculous image of Maria Hilf in the church of Dreiheiligen in Innsbruck, Austria.

-The late medieval miraculous image of Mary venerated in Strassengel, Austria.
+An 18th century engraving of a miraculous image of Mary venerated in Vienna, Austria.